 Cape Reinga to Ahipara

 Today I had bacon and eggs.
 Four eggs and an entire packet of bacon.
 Something to do with an extraordinary craving for protein.
-Nutella, cheese and peanut butter get you so far, but protein helps with muscle recovery and I sorely require just that.
+Nutella and peanut butter get you so far, but protein helps with muscle recovery and I sorely require just that.
 I am also halfway through a six pack of beer (Sleights Gold Medal).

 The past three and a half days have been great.
 So far, it seems, the plan of not having much of a plan has worked out pretty well.

 On Saturday, November 1, I shared a ride to Cape Reinga with a French woman by the name of Marylene, who is also doing this trek.
 She and I headed off under a picture perfect blue sky for the first day (12 km) mostly independent of one another but found times to chat at rest points on the way as well as at the campsite at Twilight Beach.
 There we were joined by Jorg from Germany who is also in for the long haul and started a couple of hours behind us.
 After watching the sun set over the Tasman sea, I was quick to sleep in my tent only waking at 3 am to step outside and see the Austral sky in full, cloudless glory.
 A carpet of stars laid out before me.
 An awe inspiring moment reminiscent of a past camping trip in South America, but more spectacular when appreciated a second time.
 A perfect end to a picture perfect day.

 The following two days were all about beach on the right and sand dunes in the left.